 These rooms are used when we do small group teaching.
-We have allied educators to teach small groups of pupils who need more support with their learning.
-For example, some pupils with dyslexia might have difficulties with reading while others might have difficulties following lessons in a normal classroom setting.
+We have allied educators to teach small groups of students who need more support with their learning.
+For example, some students with dyslexia might have difficulties with reading while others might have difficulties following lessons in a normal classroom setting.

 We have 2 PAL rooms.
-PAL stands for “Programme for Active Learning” and is for P1 and P2 pupils.
-We have PAL to expose pupils to Sports and Outdoor Education, and Performing and Visual Arts so that pupils can learn actively beyond classroom.
+PAL stands for “Programme for Active Learning” and is for P1 and P2 students.
+We have PAL to expose students to Sports and Outdoor Education, and Performing and Visual Arts so that students can learn actively beyond classroom.

 We want children to learn through fun.
 PAL lessons are conducted for 2 hours weekly.
 The PAL rooms have mirrors and children learn dance and movement in these rooms.

 The Science Rooms are used for Science lessons.
 We can set up equipment for activity-based lessons to maximise learning during curriculum time.